 - Apply and be granted admission to their major (See Program Admission for specific information).

-Interested students should meet with their community college advisor for information on following the articulation agreement before transferring to EMU.
+Interested students should meet with their community college advisor for information on the articulation agreement before transferring to EMU.
 After transferring to EMU, a student must consult with the Community College Relations Office to confirm eligibility.

 General Education Requirements